samfitgen/trgen/docs/Sweet_Spot_Base-Sweet_Spot_Base_Low_Volume-Low_Volume_II.md

 ## Week 3

-> Week 3 begins with another foray into VO2max territory, but this time you have
-> an idea of what sort of power you can, and perhaps cannot repeat.
-Use the
-> knowledge gained from last week's longer repeats to accumulate a similar about
-> of VO2max work done in shorter, "friendlier" increments.
+> Week 3 is a blend of VO2max intervals, Threshold work, and an introduction
+> into the downright masochistic world of power steps.
+>
+> Having conquered 30-second VO2max repeats last week, this week doubles the
+> sustained duration of each repeat.
+But don't worry because there are far less
+> of them thus only modestly lifting the workout's overall training stress.
+This
+> is the next stepping stone in your endeavors to eventually dole out power
+> outputs like these for substantially longer stretches or simply get very good
+> at repeating shorter, more intense repeats without fading.
 >
 > Then, you'll move to your next familiar yet fresh workout format, Threshold
 > intervals with some more sprint-like bursts scattered throughout.
 >
 > Finally, you'll finish off your training week with a repeat workout of some
 > always painful over-unders.